 Zach was six, Elizabeth was three and Olivia was just over a year-old the day we walked into the grocery store and were ‘confronted’ by an elderly woman who was well-known in our small town.
 Her name was “Virgie”, and in addition to suffering from dementia, she was living in poverty, completely alone, wandered around town all day long talking to whoever would give her a minute or two of their day.
-On this particular day Virgie was living in the part of her past that included small children.
-When she saw Olivia in the cart, she took her out and began to pat her back and rock her gently back and forth saying, “You’re my sweet baby.
+On this particular day "Virgie" was living in the part of her past that included small children.
+When she saw Olivia in the cart, she took her out quicker than I could bat an eye, and began to pat her back and rock her gently back and forth saying, “You’re my sweet baby.
 Isn’t my baby sweet?” while I was tying Elizabeth’s shoe.

 It took only a second for me to realize Olivia wasn’t scared and that Virgie wasn’t going anywhere.
 In fact, Olivia was completely unaffected, but nevertheless, I quickly and gently proceeded to take Olivia back while agreeing with “Virgie” that yes, she was a sweet and beautiful baby.
 Zach, on the other hand, was not nearly as calm or forgiving of the intrusion.